Esri/angular-esri-map/README.md

 </html>
 ```

-See the documentation for [examples](https://arcgis.github.io/angular-esri-map-site-v1/#/examples) of how to use the other directives.
+See the documentation for [examples and guides](https://arcgis.github.io/angular-esri-map-site-v1) of how to use the other directives and services.

 ### Lazy Loading of the ArcGIS API for JavaScript